John Carter (ER): Character history

-Season 6–7
+Season 6–8

 During season 6, Carter and medical student Lucy Knight (Kellie Martin) are stabbed by patient Paul Sobricki (David Krumholtz), a law student suffering from schizophrenia.
 Knight dies from her injuries while Carter's injuries leave him with lifelong kidney problems.
 As a result of Carter's chronic battle with pain, survivor guilt, and resistance to getting help, he eventually develops an addiction to narcotics.
 He begins making mistakes at work.
 After Abby Lockhart (Maura Tierney) catches him injecting left-over fentanyl from a trauma into his wrist, Carter's colleagues hold an intervention and Dr. Greene demands that he go to an inpatient rehab center for medical doctors in Atlanta or be fired.
 Although Carter is initially opposed to going, Dr. Benton convinces him and boards the plane with him.

 Upon returning from rehab in season 7, Carter makes peace with Chase, and apologizes for his long absence, saying, "I didn't want to admit to the fact that I was just like you."
-At the end of the season, Kerry Weaver (Laura Innes) rejects Carter's application for Chief Resident because of his history of addiction.
+At the end of the season, Kerry Weaver (Laura Innes) rejects Carter's application for Chief Resident because of his history of addiction, stating that his spiral is too recent for him to take on the pressure of that hugely difficult position.
+However, early in Season 8 a combination of some reflection by Kerry and a gruesome error by Chen on a case that ended with a patient's death leads her to change her mind and offer Carter the CR spot, which he accepts.
+Carter and the returned Dr. Susan Lewis have a brief and tepid romance that ends on cordial terms when they recognize they're not in love (and Susan recognizes that Carter is romantically interested in Abby Lockhart).
+Carter has family struggles in Season 8, as his grandmother's health declines, his weak father divorces his icy mother, and his mother arrives in Chicago to a hostile reception from her son.
+Later in the year, Carter recognizes that the death of Mark Greene means he has to be the ER's leader, and he steps up with a strong and impressive showing when a possible smallpox case leads to the ER being quarantined.